gis-ops/tutorials/valhalla/Valhalla_docker_ubuntu_1804.md

 ```bash
 docker-compose up --build
 ```
-Docker will now get the latest Valhalla image from the [GIS • OPS Dockerhub](https://hub.docker.com/repository/docker/gisops/valhalla) and build it with the osm file of Albania and Andorra.
+Docker will now pull the latest Valhalla image from the [GIS • OPS Dockerhub](https://hub.docker.com/repository/docker/gisops/valhalla) and build it with the osm file of Albania and Andorra.

 If you check the content of your folder you will notice a new folder named `custom_files`.
-In there you'll find all the files Valhalla needs to properly run or rebuild any of its data.
-You can copy, compress, move the folder even to a different system and as long as you use the same `docker-compose.yml`, Valhalla will be able to immediately start up with your data.
+In there you'll find all the files Valhalla requires to properly run or rebuild any of its data.
+You can copy, compress, move the folder even to a different system and as long as you use the same `docker-compose.yml`, Valhalla will be able to immediately start with your data.

 **Note**: The `build time` can be `more than 15 minutes`, depending on your hardware.
-To decrease the build time, be aware that `the build process will use all of your available cores`, so don't do anything CPU consuming while building Valhalla.
-Watching a movie should be fine though ;)...
+To decrease the build time, be aware that `the build process will use all of your available cores`.
 For error messages or warnings see the `Important Notes` section at the end of the tutorial.

 ## 3. Test Valhalla
 ### Check the Valhalla docker instance
-After Valhalla has been build and started, it should be directly ready to be used.
+After Valhalla has been built and started, it should be directly ready to be used.
 Let's try.
 First we're going to verify that Valhalla is running by typing:
 ```bash
 docker ps -a